fomkin/korolev/README.md

 ## Why?

 * Lightning-fast page loading speed
-* Comparable to static HTML client side RAM consumption
+* Comparable to static HTML client-side RAM consumption
-* Indexable pages out of box
+* Indexable pages out of the box
-* Routing out of box
+* Routing out of the box
-* Build extremely large app without enlarging weight of the page
+* Build extremely large app without increasing size of the page
 * No need to make CRUD REST service
 * Connect to infrastructure (DBMS, Message queue) directly from application
 * Data security